 The British rule brought many drastic changes in Indian educational system which was embedded that strong in our country that we are influenced by those even in the 21st century.
 Education in Modern India refers to the period from that of 18th century.
 During that period the concept of school was developed.
 Every village in country had schools in their respective places either alone or inside a temple church or mosque.
 These schools guided the students to read and write about the concepts of arithmetic, law, astronomy, metaphysics, ethics, medical theology, science and religion.
 The style and content of Indian society during the 19th century witnessed a dramatic change both inwards and outwards.
 The British raj introduced women education and educational rights became a Fundamental Right for citizens of India.

 Education in modern India gained a whole new face with a huge influence of westernized education which was almost inevitably started with the coming of the British.
 The British employed different strategies of emotional and intellectual colonization in India, to consolidate political immigration.
 Insertion of western style education was a major strategy of all.
 The elite section of Indian society was deeply attracted and started to get accustomed to the English culture, ideologies, and education, which facilitated the British to easily infiltrate into the Indian soil.

 The three universities of Calcutta, Madras, and Bombay established in 1857 were in the port cities of India training their human resource to the needs of the labor market.

 The goals of British education in India were articulated in 1835 by Thomas Macaulay

 It is very important to get to know the transformation that Indian education system went through.
 These were the educational systems that were actually in practice in their respective era.
-And here we stand following the inevitable process of evolution in the so called 21st century school based educational system.
-In other words a pure practical oriented educational system has been transformed into a pure theoretical one.
+And here we stand following the inevitable process of evolution in the so-called 21st-century school-based educational system.
+In other words a pure practical oriented educational system has been transformed into a purely theoretical one.
 It is in our hands to interpret the same and to determine whether can caused is a boon or bane.